GENERAL REMARKS ON:

 1) Serial Numbers (general)

-Sequences for the various models of amp began at 1001 and ran through to different end points in the JMI period (1967).
+Sequences for the various models of amp began at 1000 or 1001 and ran through to different end points in the JMI period (1967).

 2) Serial Numbers and Model Names of the very earliest amps

-The earliest amps are not designated "Conqueror" or "Defiant" on the serial number plate, but rather "ST30R" and "ST50R" = Super Twin 30 reverb, and Super Twin 50 reverb, and so on.
-Super Twin indicated that amp and cab were separate units.
+The earliest amps are not designated "Conqueror" or "Defiant" on the serial number plate, but rather "ST30R" and "ST50R" = Super Twin 30 Reverb, and Super Twin 50 reverb, and so on.
+Super Twin indicated that amplifier section and speaker cabinet were separate units.

-The serial number itself is given at first in plain form: ie. "1019".
-Cabs accompanying the amps are similarly named:
+The serial number itself is given at first in plain form: ie. "1018".
+Cabs accompanying the amps are similarly named (ST30 and ST50).

 3) Serial Numbers and Model Names of the next earliest runs of amps